US STOCKS-S&P 500, Nasdaq retreat as tech stocks lose favor | Business

 US STOCKS-S&P 500, Nasdaq retreat as tech stocks lose favor

-The tech, communication services and consumer discretionary indexes dropped sharply as investors moved to sectors expected to benefit from a full reopening of the economy, such as energy, industrials and materials.
-"We are seeing a rotation away from growth areas, in particular tech and communication services, mainly because investors want to gravitate more toward the groups that have been underperformers until now," said Sam Stovall, chief investment strategist at CFRA Research.

-Value-linked stocks, which tend to outperform coming out of a recession, added 1%, while growth stocks fell 0.8%.
-The main U.S. indexes hit new peaks on Monday as encouraging data from a late-stage COVID-19 vaccine trial spurred bets of a swift economic recovery next year.
-Democrat Joe Biden's projected victory in the U.S. presidential election also added to the market cheer.

-"Although great news, it's just a plan and we need to see some practical things around it like how (the vaccine) is going to roll out, who's going to get it," said JJ Kinahan, chief market strategist, TD Ameritrade in Chicago.
-Biden hailed the progress on the vaccine, but urged caution saying it would be "many more months" before widespread vaccination is available.
+U.S. Health Secretary Alex Azar said on Tuesday that if Pfizer submits its interim COVID-19 vaccine to health regulators as quickly as expected, the U.S. government expects to start vaccinations in December.
+Biden hailed the vaccine progress but cautioned that it would be "many more months" before widespread vaccination is available.
 Meanwhile, daily new U.S. cases topped 100,000 for the sixth straight day.

-Ulta Beauty Inc topped gainers on the S&P 500, climbing 7.7% after the cosmetics store chain signed a long-term deal with Target Corp to open its own stores at the big box retailer's locations.
+Ulta Beauty Inc rose 2.9% after the cosmetics store chain signed a long-term deal with Target Corp to open its own stores at the big-box retailer's locations.
 Target gained about 2%.
-Apple Inc edged higher ahead of an event where it is expected to unveil new Mac computers using its own in-house processor chips.

-Advancing issues outnumbered decliners for a 1.8-to-1 ratio on the NYSE and a 1.5-to-1 ratio on the Nasdaq.
-The S&P index recorded 10 new 52-week highs and no new low, while the Nasdaq recorded 65 new highs and 20 new lows.
+Advancing issues outnumbered declining ones on the NYSE by a 1.78-to-1 ratio; on Nasdaq, a 1.52-to-1 ratio favored advancers.

+The S&P 500 posted 10 new 52-week highs and no new lows; the Nasdaq Composite recorded 73 new highs and 19 new lows.

 - READ MORE ON: